mjarkk/forum/README.md

   return 404;
 }
 ```
-- In case of an apache server move the .htaccess to the root of your webserver
+- Or in case of an apache server move the .htaccess to the root of your webserver
 - Create: `build/api/.env`
 - With This data:
 ```JSON